MyZenKey/sp-sdk-ios/README.md

 ### 6.2 Receive Callbacks

-In order to receive the outcome of your Zenkey request, implement the `ProjectVerifyAuthorizeButtonDelegate` and handle the events.
+In order to receive the outcome of your ZenKey request, implement the `ProjectVerifyAuthorizeButtonDelegate` and handle the events.

 ```swift
 extension LoginViewController: ProjectVerifyAuthorizeButtonDelegate {